Why We Advocate for Cat and Dog Teeth Cleaning in Elkhorn, WI

 An astonishing number of adult dogs and cats in the US are living with dental disease, a condition that can cause lasting damage without proper treatment.
 At Elkhorn Veterinary Clinic, we see swollen gums and discolored teeth on a regular basis.
-While dental disease is common, it can be prevented very easily with consistent care.
+While dental disease is common, it can be prevented very easily with consistent cat and dog teeth cleaning care in Elkhorn, WI.

 We can help you prevent dental disease and extend the effects of comprehensive dental care to keep your pet healthier.
 Additionally, we’re happy to offer recommendations and other resources to help you manage their dental needs.